yellowtree/geoip-detect/readme.txt

   * Commercial Web-API: [Maxmind GeoIP2 Precision](https://www.maxmind.com/en/geoip2-precision-services) (City, Country or Insights)
   * Hosting-Provider dependent: [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-CloudFlare-IP-Geolocation-do-) or [Amazon AWS CloudFront](https://aws.amazon.com/blogs/aws/enhanced-cloudfront-customization/) (Country)
   * Free or Commercial Web-API: [Ipstack](https://ipstack.com)
-* For the property names, see the results of a specific IP in the wordpress backend (under *Tools > GeoIP Detection*).
+* For the property names, see the results of a specific IP in the wordpress backend (under *Tools > Geolocation IP Detection*).
 * You can include these properties into your posts and pages by using the shortcode `[geoip_detect2 property="country.name" default="(country could not be detected)" lang="en"]` (where 'country.name' can be one of the other property names as well, and 'default' and 'lang' are optional).
 * You can show or hide content by using a shortcode `[geoip_detect2_show_if country="FR, DE" not_city="Berlin"]TEXT[/geoip_detect2_show_if]`.
 See [Shortcode Documentation](https://github.com/yellowtree/geoip-detect/wiki/API:-Shortcodes#show-or-hide-content-depending-on-the-location).
 * When enabled on the options page, it adds CSS classes to the body tag such as `geoip-province-HE`, `geoip-country-DE` and `geoip-continent-EU`.